AARP Hearing Center

 Louis Armstrong’s Black & Blues (2022)

-Watch it: Louis Armstrong’s Black & Blues on Apple TV+
+Watch it: Louis Armstrong’s Black & Blues

 Descendant (2022)

-Margaret Brown’s intricately woven film follows the story of the salvaging of the last known slave ship to carry African captives into American waters, the Clotilda, paying special heed to the descendants of that ship: the people of Africatown, AL, a small community north of Mobile.
-Like many of the stories involving the enslaved, Descendant engages the past and follows a river of ongoing outrages and lies to the present.
+Margaret Brown’s intricately woven film follows the story of the salvaging of the last known slave ship to carry African captives into American waters, the Clotilda, paying special heed to the descendants of that ship: the people of Africatown, Alabama, a small community north of Mobile.
+Like many stories involving the enslaved, Descendant engages the past and follows a river of ongoing outrages and lies to the present.
 But the film also holds exquisite space for the progeny of the captives — including Cudjoe Kazoola Lewis — to seek and speak their truths.
-Literary trailblazer Zora Neale Hurston interviewed and later wrote about the Clotilda’s last living captive (Lewis died in 1935) in her posthumously published work Barracoon: The Story of the Last “Black Cargo.”
+Literary trailblazer Zora Neale Hurston interviewed and later wrote about the Clotilda’s last living captive (Lewis died in 1935) in her posthumously published work, Barracoon: The Story of the Last “Black Cargo.”

-Watch it: Descendant on Netflix
+Watch it: Descendant

 I Am Not Your Negro (2016)